emacselements/my-espeak/README.md

 ### OCR Commands (in pdf-view-mode)

 - `O` - Select region with mouse, OCR it, read with eSpeak
-- `C-c o` - Select region with mouse, OCR it, read with Piper TTS
+- `C-c o` - Select region with mouse, OCR it, read with Edge TTS

 These commands let you visually select a region (including single columns in multi-column layouts), then OCR and read that specific area.